 OneSpace Freelancers platform claims to provide the steady work you need to build a flexible lifestyle, and it’s one of the right places to find proofreading jobs.
 Note that the site administration will post-editing jobs as soon as they’re available.

 Freelancer is a marketplace as huge as Upwork and Fiverr.
 Create a free account, browse available proofreading jobs, send proposals to prospects, and see if you win jobs.

 22. Scribe Media

 Scribe Media doesn’t have a constant flow of proofreading jobs.
-Even then, it’s still a good platform where you can get such jobs provided you create a job alert.
+Even then, it’s still a good platform to get such jobs, provided you create a job alert.

 23. Cactus Communications

-Cactus Communications offers full-time as well as freelance jobs for alt text editors, specialist editors, and regulatory editors.
-Their requirement is that you must have a degree in the subject whose content you wish to edit.
+Cactus Communications offers full-time and freelance jobs for all text editors, specialist editors, and regulatory editors.
+They need a degree in the subject whose content you'd like to edit.

 Scribbr is a huge education platform that’s always in need of proofreaders.
-They’ll first need to test your language and editing skills before they can hire you.
+They’ll first need to test your language and editing skills before hiring you.

 You’ll love Wordvice because it’s all about writing and editing.
 And that means you can easily find some well-paying proofreading jobs on the platform.

 If you’d like to work with a company that provides publication and editing services to clients, you may want to join Wordfirm Inc. The application process is somewhat lengthy, so schedule enough time for it.